ices-eg/wk_WKTAF/notes-colin.md

 Feedback on:

 1. Stockassessment.org models - break / stop if model fit is older than data changes
+  - would be nice to send data and also send a messsage to run.
+This would improve continuity.

 2.
   a. run taf.bootstrap automatically if committed changes are related to files in the bootstrap/ folder

   b.
     - if bootstrap changed - run taf.bootstrap, data, model, output, report
+    - utility - means rerun!
     - if data changed - run data, model, output, report
     - if model changed - run model, output report
     - etc.

 3. Commit user results to Master branch?
 This will allow us to check what the user gets versus what the server produces
+  - possibly create a report of the diffs between user and taf results / changes

 4. Provide a non-git / non-github methods to upload code and data